-The Blue Ridge Parkway is one of the most traveled in our nation's National Park system.
-The scenic thoroughfare is 470 ...
+The Blue Ridge Parkway is one of the most traveled in the US National Park system.
+The scenic thoroughfare is 470 miles long ...
 More

 Blue Ridge Parkway